Kopachris/seshet/docs/tech_drafts/importing_modules.md

 * name (string) - The module name which is passed to `importlib.import_module()`.
 * enabled (boolean) - Globally enable/disable the module, leaving all other settings intact.
+* event_types (list:string) - Read-only list of events that the module handles.
+Imported from the module when it's registered - if this attribute changes in the source code (see API docs), the module will have to be removed from the database and re-registered.
 * description (text) - By default, the docstring of the module.
 Used when the core command `!help` is invoked with no arguments to list all enabled modules and a brief description of their usage or what they do.
 * echannels (list:string) - Channels the module is enabled on.
 * dchannels (list:string) - Channels the module is explicitly disabled on.
 Overrides both `echannels` and `enicks`.